 Say the word, "quiche" and what comes to mind?
 Warm creamy cheese and egg cooked in a buttery pastry crust, right?
-Not this one, but this Paleo Zucchini Carrot Quiche is equally, if not more, delicious than its original counterpart.
+Not this one, but this crustless Zucchini Carrot Quiche is equally, if not more, delicious than its original counterpart.

 Zucchini, that wonder squash that delivers a host of vitamins and minerals (including magnesium, something that I'm always seeking to help with calcium absorption).
 And if you're wondering just how healthy zucchini is, check this article 9 Impressive Health Reasons to Eat More Zucchini — A Nutrient-Dense Food.